-The University of Juba (UoJ) is a comprehensive premier South Sudan University, and was established in 1975.
-The University admitted it’s first students in 1977, and currently boasts about 29,000 students spread across 16 Schools, 2 Colleges, 3 Institutes, and 4 specialized centers of which 4,000 students are studying at postgraduate level.
+The University of Juba (UoJ) is a comprehensive premier South Sudan University that was established in 1975.
+The University admitted it’s first students in 1977, and currently boasts over 30,000 students spread across 16 Schools, 2 Colleges, 3 Institutes, and 4 specialized centers of which 4,000 students are studying at postgraduate level.
 We are based in Juba downtown, the beautiful and cosmopolitan capital of South Sudan.

 The University of Juba (UoJ) was founded in 1975 with the goal of training civil servants for autonomous government of South Sudan.

 It pleases me immensely to welcome you to the University of Juba.
 Whether you are a prospective student wanting to join our University; an academic or a researcher from another institution in the region or further afield, looking for peers to collaborate with; a potential development partner; our alumni; or simply a curious member of the public: I trust you will all find something that meets your need or satisfy your curiosity…Read More

 It pleases me immensely to welcome you to our new website.
 Whether you are a prospective student wanting to join our university; an academic or a researcher from another institution in the region or further afield looking for peers to collaborate with; a potential development partner; our alumni; or simply a curious member of the public: I trust you will all find something that meets your need or satisfy your curiosity.
 Learn More